Skip to contents

 join

-either function to join data sets (e.g. dplyr::full_join() or a character (vector) giving the names of the data sets containing the .ids to keep (e.g. join = c('adxb', 'adlb')). defaults to dplyr::inner_join
+either function to join data sets (e.g. dplyr::full_join() or a character (vector) giving the names of the data sets containing the .ids to keep (e.g. join = c('adxb', 'adlb')).
+Defaults to dplyr::full_join, which is equivalent to 'adsl' (if included) according to CDISC standards.

 rm